gjohl/ml-practice/notes/engineering/kalman_filter.md

 This can impact the performance of Kalman filters as they rely on assumptions of Gaussian noise, which aren't strictly true.

+## 4. One-dimensional Kalman filter
+A filter to track one state variable, position.
+A Kalman filter is essentially a Bayesian filter that uses Gaussians, so combines the previous two chapters.

 ## References
 - "Artificial Intelligence for Robotics". https://www.udacity.com/course/cs373
 - Think Stats ebook https://greenteapress.com/thinkstats/